 Instead of asking, "How do I write fifty descriptions today?" you start asking, "Which ten products matter most right now?"

-For growing stores, that’s usually the better question.
+For growing stores, that is usually the better question.

 Final Thoughts

-If you love writing product descriptions by hand, you probably don’t need Synctually—and you might not even enjoy it.
+If you love writing product descriptions by hand, you probably do not need Synctually and you might not even enjoy it.

 But if your photos are ready and your listings keep falling behind, Synctually is built for merchants who value momentum: a faster path from product images to live, editable Shopify listings.